 The available fields for querying vary depending on the area of the Management Portal in which the search is used.
 On this page, the queries can be done on the following built-in fields:

+Username

-Username Hostname Complete or partial matches with the Linux logon Complete or partial matches with the hostname of name of the user account on the SSH server. the SSH server on which the logon resides.
+Complete or partial matches with the Linux logon name of the user account on the SSH server.

-LastLogon UnmanagedKevId
+LastLogon

 The date on which the logon was last used to login to the given hostname.